 Hendryx History, Family Crest & Coats of Arms

 In ancient Scotland, the ancestors of the Hendryx family were part of a tribe called the Picts.
-The name Hendryx is derived from the personal name Henry.
+The name Hendryx is derived from the personal name "Henry" or from "Hendric, an ancient personal name."

 Early Origins of the Hendryx family